 Celebrations start out like this, with recipes shared among friends, then passed around the family, like we do at holiday dinners.
 May your holiday table be as festive and plentiful as ours.
 Have a wonderful holiday season, dear friends and readers of my blog!

-- mashed boiled ube - 2 cups (from frozen packs, in Asian markets)
+- 2 cups mashed boiled ube frozen (from Asian markets)

-- confectioners' or powdered sugar - 2 and 1/2 cups, for glaze
+- 2 1/2 cups powdered sugar for glaze

-- Thaw the frozen ube or purple yam at room temperature.
+- To prepare the ube: Thaw the frozen ube or purple yam at room temperature.
 The boiled yam must be mushy and not frozen.
-Place the frozen ube in a colander, some liquid may melt as it is thawed.
-Note: do not microwave to defrost.
+Place the frozen ube in a colander, some liquid may melt as it is thawed. *Note: Do not microwave to defrost.
 Allow the frozen ube to thaw out naturally.
+Set ube aside.

-- Preheat oven at 350 F. Prepare and grease a 10-inch tube or Bundt pan.
+- To bake the ube cake: Preheat oven at 350 F. Prepare and grease a 10-inch round tube or Bundt cake pan.